• Share this on:

 • Do not just focus on specific European countries.
 Instead, identify the appropriate segment and let your buyers distribute your products across Europe within this segment.

-• re-appreciating their homes and the desire to make them more pleasant, practical and comfortable overall
+• Make their homes more pleasant, practical and comfortable;

 Sustainability: natural materials

-Consumers and designers are shifting their preferences towards more sustainable choices, especially in the mid-high to high-end market segments.
-There is an increasing concern and awareness of the negative impacts of production and consumption.
+European consumers and designers are making more and more sustainable choices, especially in the mid-high to high-end market segments.
+They are increasingly aware of and concerned about the negative impacts of production and consumption.
 This is driving the popularity of sustainability labels and commitments in the textile industry.

-For cushion covers, using natural materials as your main raw material fits in well with this trend.
-This can include sustainable raw materials like organic cotton, wool, and silk, as well as relatively new fibres in this sector, like bamboo and hemp, or recycled materials.
+For cushion covers, using natural materials from sustainable sources as your main raw material fits in well with the sustainability trend.
+This can include sustainable raw materials like organic cotton, wool and silk, as well as relatively ‘new’ fibres like bamboo and hemp.
+Another option is to use recycled fabrics/fibres or leftovers from the production of other textile products.
 Natural dyes add an extra sustainable feature to your cushion covers.
+An example are Weaver Greens's handloomed recycled plastic cushion covers for indoor and outdoor use.

 Other ways to become more sustainable include environmentally and socially responsible production, as well as more efficient packing and transport.
-Certification, such as fair trade or organic , can also add value your product.
+Certification – such as fair trade or organic materials – can also add value your product.

 Tips: